 I needed to keep these clothes close to me, and I knew they would fit Will, and he knew I was shattered, so he agreed to have me send him a box the size of a compact car.

-Five years on, they no longer fit Will – young people grow at an astounding rate – so he wanted to know if I wanted them back, or should he bring them to a consignment or vintage shop or ask friends if they would like them.
+A couple of weeks ago Will told me they don’t fit him anymore – young people grow at an astounding rate.
+He wanted to know if I wanted them back, or should he bring them to a consignment or vintage shop, or ask friends if they would like them.
 Because now I think of these clothes as Will’s, I said whatever he did would be good.

-I think Brian would be amused to think of the new life his beautiful clothes will have with people who will enjoy them, tell the stories of how they got them, and maybe send them off for more adventures.
+Brian would be amused at the new life his beautiful clothes will have with people who will enjoy them, tell the stories of how they got them, and maybe send them off for more adventures.
 It took me a while, but we get there eventually.

 XO Brenda